-The Daggerfish comes fill with 6lb nylon which is okay quality, but I advise at upgrading the included tackle.
+The Daggerfish comes filled with 6lb nylon which is okay quality, but I advise at upgrading the included tackle.
 It is slightly expensive at $55, but it is more durable than plastic reels plus it is American made.
 For instructions on how to cast a Daggerfish handline I suggest giving this youtube clip a watch.

 If completely short of cash.
 Try wrapping nylon around a food can, this creates a very rudimentary hand reel.
 Full cans are more rigid than empty and are less likely to distort out of shape.
 Catching dinner using a beer can as a rod is a fun campfire story.

 Cheap But Decent Pole and Reel Combos

 If you will prefer the versatility and ease of use of a fishing rod and reel combo, then this section is for you.
 When spinning for trout, the reel is the area to spend the most money.
-A cheap reel which malfunctions can easily ruin a fishing trip.
+A cheap reel that malfunctions can easily ruin a fishing trip.
 Contrasty, cheap rods are usually durable and even less likely to break than expensive graphite models.

 When receiving a new rod, I always suggest taking it to the local pond or field and having a few tests casts.
 If there is a manufacturing defect in the blank, or its suffered damage during shipping it is likely to reveal itself within the first few casts.
 Better for a rod to snap close to home then at the campsite.
 The occasional blank defect does make it through quality control, I have had new rods fail no matter the price point.

 Best Pole and Reel for under $50

-If you just want to spend a couple hours occasionally fishing.
+If you just want to spend a couple of hours occasionally fishing.
 The Quantum Optix Spinning combo value is hard to beat.
 I will not lie, the reel is cheaply made.
 But it will catch fish, and a little pan trout is not going to break it.